e-comas/e-comas.com/_posts/2025-09-05-5-great-reasons-to-attend-amazon-accelerate-2025.md

 ### You can learn from the experts (us) how to expand into Europe

-We’ll be speaking at the show: our founder and CEO Jérôme de Guigné will be chatting with AVASK’s Alexandra R about how to unlock the billion-dollar opportunity of selling on Amazon in Europe.
+We’ll be speaking at the show: our founder and CEO Jérôme de Guigné will be chatting with AVASK’s Alexandra Ramirez about how to unlock the billion-dollar opportunity of selling on Amazon in Europe.

 We’ll talk about the strong growth position of the EU and UK markets, and how to manage cross-border operations smoothly, as well as: